nakulmanoj/humaniser/README.md

 ## Examples

-**Input:** "The company's quarterly financial report indicates a significant increase in revenue compared to the previous fiscal year."

-**Output:** "Company's Q1 report shows huge jump over last year; new products and going international helped a ton but execs say we need more R&D spending if we wanna keep this up."

----

 **Input:** "The meeting has been scheduled for next Tuesday at 3 PM."

 **Output:** "We're meeting next Tuesday at 3."